grommunio/gromox/doc/glossary.rst

 	16-byte GUID value composed of 4 bytes Gromox domain ID plus 12 fixed bytes {XXXXXXXX-0afb-7df6-9192-49886aa738ce}.

-GLOBCNT / GCV
-	Global object count.
-Scope: mailbox.
-Limit: 2^48.
-	Every new folder and message is assigned a GC value.
-	ICS clients can bulk-reserve GCV blocks on the server for delegation.
-The GC counter on the server is effectively strictly monotonically increasing.
-Because ICS clients
-	can upload objects late, the GC value is no indicator for any particular order.

 PR_CHANGE_KEY
 	Identifier for the most recent change.